-In the Media Business, revenue from listing advertising through advertising companies rose overall year on year based on increased paid search advertising by fashion and accessory, mail order and e-commerce, and recruitment and human resource-related services companies.
-Overall display advertising revenue grew compared with the second quarter last year because of a notable increase in advertising from real estate-related, food product-related, and broadcast-related companies and start of a gradual recovery in advertising by the automobile industry.
-By advertising product category, Prime Display revenue grew because of an increase in advertising from companies favoring the beneficial results of targeting advertising.
+In the Media Business, despite an increase in paid search advertising from mail order, recruitment and human resource-related, fashion and accessory-related, and other companies, revenue from listing advertising through advertising companies decreased compared with the same quarter last year.
+The drop in revenue can be attributed to a substantial decline in advertising from Internet information services companies.
+In contrast, overall display advertising revenue grew compared with the third quarter last year because of an increase in advertising from cosmetics/toiletries, real estate-related, and transportation/leisure companies.
+By advertising product category, there was an increase in advertising from companies favoring the beneficial results of targeting advertising, resulting in record-high revenue from behavioral and demographic targeting advertising.
 Brand Panel advertising revenue also was up compared with a year earlier.
-Our GyaO! operations also recorded revenue growth year on year because of increases in movie and broadcasting-related advertising and a resurgence in tie-up advertising.
+Our GyaO! operations also recorded revenue growth year on year because of increases in movie, broadcasting-related, and leisure-related advertising and an increase in tie-up advertising.
+Also, we started sales of Brand Panel advertising on the start page of the smartphone version of Yahoo!
+Japan.

-As a result, second quarter revenue from the Media Business amounted to ¥27.0 billion, advancing 2.2% from a year earlier, accounting for 36.7% of total revenue.
-Operating income increased 5.5%, to ¥14.7 billion.
+As a result, third quarter revenue from the Media Business amounted to ¥28.0 billion, contracting 0.6% from a year earlier under the impact of the decline in revenue from listing advertising through advertising companies.
+The revenue from the Media Business accounted for 36.6% of total revenue.
+Operating income decreased 1.6%, to ¥15.2 billion.